 More and more of our readers have been asking us what eating a plant-based diet entails.
 While we try our best not to be militant when talking about our food choices, we love it when people express an interest in moving away from meat, eggs and dairy.

 So, it gives us a ridiculous amount of pleasure to present: Eating a Plant-Based Diet for Beginners (and Curious Omnivores).
 Enjoy!

 How to Make the Switch

-Making the switch to a plant-based diet is relatively simple (especially if you have an umbrella)
+Switching to a plant-based diet is relatively simple (especially if you have an umbrella)

-Okay, I’ve rambled on ad nauseam about what a plant-based diet is, what it isn’t and why it’s important to think about making the switch.
-Now it’s time to look at some practical steps to make the jump from the SAD side of the fence to the happy healthy side.
+Okay, I’ve rambled on ad nauseam about what a plant-based diet is, what it isn’t, and why it’s important to think about making the switch.
+Now it’s time to look at some practical steps to make the jump from the SAD side of the fence to the happy, healthy side.